Metropolitanate of Skopje: History

 In 1557, when the Serbian Patriarchate of Peć was restored, the Metropolitanate of Skopje was returned under its ecclesiastical jurisdiction.
 The Epachy of Skopje was one of the most important sees of the Serbian Patriarchate.
 In 1711, Metropolitan Atanasije I of Skopje was elected Serbian Patriarch.
 In 1747, Metropolitan Atanasije II of Skopje was also elected Serbian Patriarch.
 Since 1766, when the Serbian Patriarchate was abolished, the Eparchy of Skopje came under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
 In 1912, the Serbian army liberated Skopje from Ottoman rule.
 Soon after that, negotiations were initiated with the Patriarchate of Constantinople, and in 1920 the entire region was again returned to the jurisdiction of the Serbian Orthodox Church.
 In 1930, Metropolitan Varnava Rosić of Skopje was elected Serbian Patriarch.

 In 1959, the Serbian Orthodox Church granted ecclesiastical autonomy to eparchies in the Republic of Macedonia.
 After the unilateral and uncanonical proclamation of autocephaly of the Macedonian Orthodox Church in 1967, ecclesiastical order was disrupted for a long time.
 When the Republic of Macedonia (now North Macedonia) proclaimed its independence from Yugoslavia in 1992, the Serbian Orthodox Church decided to place all eparchies in Macedonia under special administration.
 In 1993, auxiliary bishop Jovan Mladenović of Tetovo (in the region of Polog near Skopje) was appointed administrator of all eparchies in the Republic of Macedonia.
-The following year, he was transferred to another see and administration of eparchies in FYRM was given to Bishop Pahomije Gačić of Vranje.
+The following year, he was transferred to another see and administration of eparchies in the Republic of Macedonia was given to Bishop Pahomije Gačić of Vranje.
 In 2002, the Eparchy of Skopje was placed under the administration of Bishop Jovan Vraniškovski of Veles, as an exarch of the Serbian patriarch.
 In 2005, he was confirmed as Archbishop of Ohrid and Metropolitan of Skopje.
+The Macedonian Orthodox Church was received into canonical Orthodoxy in 2023 and the OOA was merged into it.